Menu Close

 Since its discovery in 1987, more than 5 miles of underground tunnels have been uncovered.
 This makes Orme the largest prehistoric mine known in the world!

 Manny tunnels are incredibly narrow.
-It is believed that children as small as 5 or 6 would have been involved in mining these areas.
+Experts believe children as young as 5 or 6 years old would have been involved in mining these areas.

 Entering the Great Orme Mine.
 Modern lighting, stairways, handrails and hard hats make for a much more pleasant trip than the original miners would have had!